Bickford Community Center Mural - District Mural Program

 About the Artist

 Danielle Sierra Avenal, California: Danielle grew up a California girl, born and raised in Avenal, but eventually moved to Fresno to receive her BSA in Studio Painting.
 She became heavily involved with the creative culture there, but shied away from murals.
-When asked about applying for the DMP she said “public art always seemed very selfish…always me me me, so I shied away from murals, but this was about making art that reflected the community”, which was a huge factor that influenced her applying.
+When asked about applying for the DMP she said “public murals always seemed based solely from an artist's perspective, so I shied away from murals, but this was about making art that reflected the community”, which was a huge factor that influenced her applying.

 In asking what inspired her to become an artist she reminded us of how powerful influence is in crafting our lives, for her father largely influenced her desire to be an artist.
 She recanted a delightful story about him carving a monkey from a peach pit, sparking a lifelong love and devotion to her craft.